edumserrano/webpack-module-federation-with-angular/code-demos/web-component-ng16/README.md

 > If a web component has it's own router, you can use our UrlMatchers startsWith and endsWith to define, which part of the URL is intended for the shell and for the micro frontend

 To cope with this scenario see the [UrlMatchers](https://www.npmjs.com/package/@angular-architects/module-federation-tools#sub-routes) from the `@angular-architects/module-federation-tools` npm package.
+Also check the article [How to use routing in Angular web components](https://medium.com/@timon.grassl/how-to-use-routing-in-angular-web-components-c6a76449cdb).

 ## Web components and styling